Sunday Afternoon Pause: Chapter 3

 Keeping Your Heart

-This last Christmas I received a gift from a dear friend, it was a monthly subscription to a Christian women's devotional magazine.
+This last Christmas I received a gift from a dear friend, it was a monthly subscription to a Christian women's devotional magazine called Journey, from Lifeway.
 I find it to be insightful, challenging and thoroughly encouraging and I think you will too.

 Recently it recommended reading or singing a Psalm a day and so I challenge you to join me and do the same.
 Michelle Hicks shares, "Early in my walk with Christ, a friend recommended reading or singing a Psalm a day.
 It has been a practice I have continued off and on through the years.
 No matter how many times I read and ponder one of the Psalms, it seems the Lord has something new for me to learn.
 I return to them over and over again for comfort and consistency in my walk with the Lord.
 The Psalms teach me how to relate to God and others.
 So here are some of my favorite Psalms.